Standing Water in Dishwasher? Quick Fix Guide (2026)

 Drain valve or pump failure Less common but possible: the drain solenoid valve sticks closed, or the drain pump motor fails.
 Both leave a full tub of standing water with no sound of water movement during the drain cycle.

-If you are seeing no standing water but the dishwasher still is not cleaning well, that is a different problem.
-If you have a visible blockage but the dishwasher still will not drain after clearing it, see our article on dishwasher not draining, no blockage.
+If you’re seeing no standing water but the dishwasher still isn’t cleaning well, that’s a different problem.
+If you have a visible blockage but the dishwasher still won’t drain after clearing it, see our article on dishwasher not draining, no blockage.

 Step-by-step fix (DIY, 15-30 min)